syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### destroy
 {:#events:destroy}

-Fires when the report viewer is destroyed successfully.If you want to perform any operation after destroying the reportviewer control,you can make use of the destroy event.
+Fires when the ReportViewer is destroyed successfully.
+To perform any operation after destroying the ReportViewer control, use the destroy event.

 <table class="params">
 <thead>